 - Increased extracellular major basic protein (MBP).

 Oesophageal physiological testing should be considered in patients with eosinophilic oesophagitis who have ongoing dysphagia, despite histological remission and the absence of fibrostenotic disease at endoscopy.

 Other tests may be required to exclude other causes of tissue eosinophilia, depending on the clinical presentation.

 Dietary manipulation is a non-pharmacological treatment which can be effective both in children and in adults.
-It can be used as an initial treatment or as an adjunct to pharmacological therapy.
 There are three main approaches:

 - Elemental diet: this involves taking an amino acid mixture for six weeks.
 The mixture is often considered unpalatable and compliance is often poor but considerable improvement in symptoms and the histological picture has been noted.